coldclimate/theapproachablegeek.co.uk/content/post/actors.md

 ---
-kind: article
-created_at: "2014-05-03"
+date: "2014-05-03"
 title: Actor Maps
+tags: ["d3"]
+author: Me
+showToc: false
+TocOpen: false
+draft: false
+hidemeta: false
+comments: false
+disableHLJS: true # to disable highlightjs
+disableShare: false
+disableHLJS: false
+searchHidden: true
 ---
-<p>A little while ago I wrote some terrible code which took data from <a href="http://themoviedb.org/">themoviedb.org</a> and pulled all the actors you listed found every film they&#8217;d been involved in.
+A little while ago I wrote some terrible code which took data from <a href="http://themoviedb.org/">themoviedb.org</a> and pulled all the actors you listed found every film they&#8217;d been involved in.
 The original idea was to produce maps a little like the fabulous Tube map (which I&#8217;ve always had a bit of a love for).
 It turned out that making the things that look like the tube map is hard, but the data was interesting.
-Specifically what was interesting was were actors turned out to have been in numerous films together.</p>
+Specifically what was interesting was were actors turned out to have been in numerous films together.

-<p>Originally I used GraphViz to produce some slightly clunky maps, but it turned out <a href="https://github.com/mbostock/d3/wiki/Force-Layout">D3 Force Graphs</a> were easy enough to implement and pretty.
-I&#8217;ve <a href="https://github.com/coldclimate/actordata">published the Python</a> script I used to pull data across. </p>
+Originally I used GraphViz to produce some slightly clunky maps, but it turned out <a href="https://github.com/mbostock/d3/wiki/Force-Layout">D3 Force Graphs</a> were easy enough to implement and pretty.
+I&#8217;ve <a href="https://github.com/coldclimate/actordata">published the Python</a> script I used to pull data across.

-<p>This still renders badly (I&#8217;m not CSS master) but this great wobbily bugger represents the main cast members of <a href="http://www.imdb.com/title/tt0137523/">Fightclub</a>.  <a href="view-source:http://www.theapproachablegeek.co.uk/blog/actormaps/">View the source</a> of this page for the JS.</p>
+This still renders badly (I&#8217;m not CSS master) but this great wobbily bugger represents the main cast members of <a href="http://www.imdb.com/title/tt0137523/">Fightclub</a>.  <a href="view-source:http://www.theapproachablegeek.co.uk/blog/actormaps/">View the source</a> of this page for the JS.

 <div id="hook"></div>